gainwell-ohio/spbm/docs/Derma/oral_acne_products.md

   - Contraindication to or drug-to-drug interaction with medications not requiring prior approval
   - History of unacceptable/toxic side effects to medications not requiring prior approval

+## Additional Criteria

+### Prior Authorization

-## Additional Prior Authorization Criteria
+Additonal Prior Authorization Criteria

 - Prescribed in accordance with its FDA approved labeling AND
 - Patient must be registered and meet all of the requirements of the iPLEDGE program AND